Hibou57/PostiATS-Utilities/doc/lexemes-ref.md

 `pats_lexing_token.dats`.
 The names are near to exactly the same as in Postiats source, but not exactly.

-The names starting with `T_` are that of terminal products (for lexemes, this is not the grammar).
-The names no starting with `T_` take part in other products up to a terminal product.
+The names starting with `T_` are that of final non‑terminal products (for lexemes, this is not the grammar).
+The names no starting with `T_` take part in other products up to a `T_XX` product.

 Character categories